pagkly/Zed/Investopedia3/Money Market Fund Definition.md

 Money market funds were designed and launched during the early 1970s in the U.S. They gained rapid popularity because they were an easy way for investors to purchase a pool of securities that, in general, offered better returns than those available from a standard interest-bearing bank account.

 Commercial paper has become a common component of many money market funds.
-Previously, money market funds held only [government bonds](https://www.investopedia.com/terms/g/government-bond.asp).
+Previously, money market funds held only [[government bonds]](https://www.investopedia.com/terms/g/government-bond.asp).
 However, this transition away from only government bonds resulted in higher yields.
 At the same time, it was this reliance on commercial paper that led to the Reserve Primary Fund crisis.

 In addition to the reforms that the SEC introduced in 2010, the SEC also implemented some fundamental structural changes to the way they regulate money market funds in 2016.